-Academic Integrity Any student who is reported by a faculty member to the Chief academic officer or designee with a violation of academic integrity will be reported to the Registrar, the student's academic advisor, and Dean of Students.
-After receiving notice from the Chief academic officer or designee, the Dean of Students will review the academic integrity violation faculty report and determine if additional University sanction is needed beyond that which the faculty imposed.
-The Dean of Students will provide a report to the Academic Good Standing Committee at the end of each semester with outcomes of additional University sanctions for Academic Integrity Violations and the student's resulting academic status.
-All reports of academic integrity are kept by the Registrar and placed in the student's academic file.
+Academic Integrity Any student who is reported by a faculty member to the Chief Academic Officer or designee with a violation of academic integrity will be reported to the Registrar, the student's academic advisor, and Dean of Students.
+The Dean of Students will review the academic integrity violation and determine if University sanctions are needed..
+The Dean of Students will provide a report to the Academic Good Standing Committee at the end of each semester with outcomes of additional University sanctions.
+All reports of violations of academic integrity are kept by the Registrar and placed in the student's academic file.

 Academic Advising Upon enrollment, all students will be assigned an advisor; for freshmen, the advisor will be the Ozarks Seminar instructor and for transfer students other than freshmen, the advisor will be a faculty advisor from within the discipline of their program of interest.
 Students formally declare majors or minors with the faculty advisor of their choice by the end of their sophomore year.
 Each student will meet with their advisor prior to registration to plan or confirm the student's class schedule.
-During the course of the year, the advisor is available for conferences with the student on academic and other matters.
+During the course of the year, the advisor is available for conferences with the student on academic and other matters..
 Any requests for departure from specific University policy must be initiated by the student through their advisor.
-Declaration/Change of Major and/or Change of Advisor may be accomplished by the academic advisor through the faculty advising tools on EagleNet.
+Forms for Declaration/Change of Major and/or Change of Advisor may be processed by the academic advisor through the faculty advising tools on EagleNet.